 There are a number of key drivers to the need for increased transit services in the corridor.
 For example, the Delaware Valley Regional Planning Commission’s (DVRPC) Connections 2045 Plan for Greater Philadelphia estimates that Gloucester County’s population and employment will grow by 29% between 2015 and 2045.
 This projected growth is the highest of all the counties within the Metropolitan Planning Organization (MPO) planning area and will need to be focused in order to contain sprawl.
 The GCL will become a key component to help focus this growth, provide mobility options and congestion relief.

-In addition to overall increased travel demand from Gloucester County commuters, the two termini of the proposed line, Camden and Glassboro, have experienced significant growth over the last 10 years and will continue to redevelop and grow.
-The City of Camden is undergoing transformative redevelopment and growth with developments such as the Knights Crossing Campus headed up by Campbell Soup and Brandywine Realty Trust, and the Camden Waterfront Project led by Liberty Property Trust, to name a few.
+In addition to overall increased travel demand from Gloucester County commuters, the two termini of the proposed line, Camden and Glassboro, have experienced significant growth over the last two decades and will continue to redevelop and grow.
+The City of Camden is undergoing transformative redevelopment and growth with developments such as the Knights Crossing Campus headed up by Campbell Soup and Brandywine Realty Trust, the Krishna P. Singh Technology Campus by Holtec, the Philadelphia 76ers training facility, and the Camden Waterfront Project led by Liberty Property Trust, to name a few.

-The Borough of Glassboro and Rowan University have also experienced significant growth and expansion with student enrollment increasing 50% since the GCL study began and is projected to more than double by the time the rail line would be in service.
+The Borough of Glassboro and Rowan University have also experienced significant growth and expansion with student enrollment increasing from approximately 9,578 students in 2006 to over 19,000 in 2019.
 Glassboro is near completion of its ambitious $400 million downtown redevelopment project jointly lead by the Borough and Rowan University.
 More than 80 acres have been transformed with over 2,000 market rate residential units, more than 100 new businesses, and 300,000 square feet of restaurant and retail space.
 In addition, the Rowan University/Rutgers-Camden Board of Governors “Eds and Meds” program has transformed both Glassboro and Camden and created a strong demand for connections between the two campuses since 2000.

 From a real estate perspective, there have been several studies performed by various organizations which estimate economic benefits to communities from passenger rail services.
 For example, the National Home Builder’s Association, Urban Land Institute, and National Association of Realtors shows nationally that housing values within a quarter mile of a new station increased by approximately 20%.
 In New Jersey, NJ Transit’s RiverLine and Hudson-Bergen Line communities experienced increased land values and economic redevelopment along these corridors.